Burnout vs Emotional Burnout — And Why the Difference Matters

 Aliveness returns through softness, not striving.

-You don’t need motivation or discipline.
+If you’re in emotional burnout, you don’t need motivation or discipline.

 You need a place to land.